What is EquiFone?

 How does EquiFone

-transmitter is placed in a small pouch, which is then attached to the mares halter.
+transmitter is placed in a small pouch, which is then attached to

-to the receiver/dialer.
 The receiver/dialer is a microcomputer telephone dialing system

 that calls 1 - 4 pre-stored telephone numbers and transmits a

 pre-recorded message to alert the breeder to the fact that the

-mare is

-she lies in the foaling position.
-It then dials all of the
+mare when she lies in the foaling position.
+It then dials

 The receiver/dialer is

-placed in an indoor area, and connects to a standard phone jack.
-It is powered by an AC adapter that plugs into a standard electrical
+placed in an indoor area, and connects to a standard phone jack or

+It is powered by an AC adapter that plugs into a standard

-EquiFone, you must have at least 2 telephone numbers available.
-One for
+To use EquiFone, you must have at least 2 telephone numbers